sanjeevsingh74/FUTURE_DS_02/README.md

 # Customer Support Ticket Analysis
+## 📍 Project Objective
+The primary objective of this analysis was to assess the performance of the customer support team by evaluating service request patterns, resolution efficiency, and customer satisfaction, with the goal of identifying key improvement areas to enhance overall service quality and customer experience.

 ## Executive Summary:
-This Customer Support Ticket Analysis evaluates service trends, customer demographics, issue types, and performance metrics such as First Response Time and Resolution Time to identify areas for improvement and enhance customer satisfaction.
+Customer Support Ticket Analysis evaluates service trends, customer demographics, issue types, and performance metrics such as First Response Time and Resolution Time to identify areas for improvement and enhance customer satisfaction.

 ## ✅ Key Insights:

-**Ticket Types:**
+**Ticket Type Distribution**

-Majority of tickets are Technical issues and Billing inquiries.
+A significant volume of support tickets are related to technical issues and billing inquiries, indicating critical touchpoints in the customer journey.

-Few tickets are related to General queries and Account access, which still require attention to ensure all types are covered.
+Minimal volume for general inquiries suggests that basic information might be accessible, yet technical challenges remain unresolved without assistance.

 **Response & Resolution Performance:**